 In 2007 ICES classified the stock as having full reproductive capacity, but being harvested at increased risk.
 SSB increased to a historical high in 2003, but has decreased since then.
-The estimated fishing mortality was well above $F{pa}$ .
+The estimated fishing mortality was well above F{pa}.
 Recruitment in the last decade appears to be at a much higher level than prior to 1996.
 The 2005 and 2006 year classes were estimated at the pre-1996 level.
 ICES has evaluated the present management plan in 2006 and found it not to be in accordance with the precautionary approach.
 ICES concluded that the exploitation boundaries for this stock should be based on the precautionary limits.
-The advice for 2008 is a maximum TAC at 835 000 t based on an F at $F{pa}$ (ICES, 2008a).
+The advice for 2008 is a maximum TAC at 835 000 tonnes based on an F at F{pa} (ICES, 2008).

-The 2008 advice for blue whiting states that based on the most recent estimates of fishing mortality and SSB, ICES classifies the stock as having full reproductive capacity, but being harvested at increased risk.
-SSB increased to a historical high in 2003, but has decreased since then and is expected to be just above $B{Pa}$ in 2009.
-The estimated fishing mortality is well above $F{Pa}$ .
+The 2008 advice for Blue whiting states that based on the most recent estimates of fishing mortality and SSB, ICES classifies the stock as having full reproductive capacity, but being harvested at increased risk.
+SSB increased to a historical high in 2003, but has decreased since then and is expected to be just above B{pa} in 2009.
+The estimated fishing mortality is well above F{pa} .
 Recruitment of the 2005 and 2006 year classes are estimated to be in the very low end of the historical time-series.
 Surveys indicate that the 2007 year class could also be low.